LuizGOCunha/tournament_project/README.md

 - Connect a more complex database #NotImplemented
 - Create a basic frontend #Implemented!
 - Host the project on the web #NotImplemented
-- Create an API that returns fighter info #NotImplemented This project is used for studies and also to test the limits of my knowledge in pure python programming.
+- Create an API that returns fighter/user info #Implemented!
+This project is used for studies and also to test the limits of my knowledge in pure python programming.
 Feel free to use it for whatever means.

 ##### ATTENTION! #####